gompiler/glc/doc/exported-org-files/milestone3.md

 \`difficult to implement' surprisingly easy.
 In particular, swapping variables (e.g. `a, b = b, a`) is fairly straightforward.
-The right-hand side must be evaluated before assignment, which can be done by pushing and evaluating the right-hand side, left to right, onto the stack; this is followed by popping each value in turn and loading them into the corresponding locals.
-Compared to (for example) temporary variable allocation, this is an extremely natural way to implement this construct.
+The right-hand side must be evaluated before assignment, which can be done by pushing and evaluating all RHS terms, left to right, onto the stack; followed by popping each value in turn and loading them into corresponding locals.
+Compared to temporary variable or register allocation, this is a very natural way to implement this construct.
-The stack also makes it easier to account for other constructs, such as function arguments and comparisons.
-A similarly low-level, register-based language would require the use of many temporary registers.

-<a id="orgb6d9216"></a>
+<a id="org2ccda11"></a>

 ## Disadvantages